pat22292/Lumen_authentication/README.md

             PASSPORT_CLIENT_SECRET= [leave it blank for a while]

-2. Run these commands
+2. Run these commands.

             $ php artisan key:generate
             $ php artisan migrate
             $ composer require dusterio/lumen-passport

+            Check your database and see the result, go to oauth_clients table, edit .env and use oauth clients id and secret

+            PASSPORT_LOGIN_ENDPOINT=http://[your domain]/oauth/token
+            PASSPORT_CLIENT_ID= [oauth_clients->id]
+            PASSPORT_CLIENT_SECRET= [oauth_clients->secret]

-3. Check your database and see the result, you can now host this api using virtual host or you can use the terminal and run $ php -S localhost:8000 -t ./public
+3. This app can now be hosted or  run $ php -S localhost:8000 -t ./public to test your app.

-4. using your favorite REST Client test these URI
+4. Using your favorite REST Client test these URI

     4.1 http://[your-domain]/api/register